bredamatt/cardano-notes/revealjs/mattia/governance.md

 ## Terminology

-To understand the governance terminoloy in Cardano better, let us break down some important terms:
+To understand the governance terminoloy in Cardano better, let us break down some important terms.

+### Proof-of-Stake

+In Cardano's governance system, voting power is proportial to *stake*.

+Stake can be defined as: "number of tokens locked to a particular voting round".

+### Proposer

-- Proposer: a community member who proposes a project
+A community member who proposes a project.
+Projects also need to go through a proposal review process (which is off-chain).
-- Voter: a community member, who decides to vote on a project
-- Expert: a community member, who declares him/herself as an expert on a particular topic and receives "delegated stake"
-- Committee member: a (partially) randomly chosen voter, which is in charge of executing the voting process

-### Proposers

 ### Voters

+Community members, who decides to vote on a project.
+They do this by depositing an amount of Ada (Cardano native-token).

+They are incentivized to deposit more within a voting round whenever they see proposals they are interested in.

+### Experts

+A community member, who declares him/herself as an expert on a particular topic and receives "delegated stake".

+This is a particular type of staking mechanism which lets voters delegate their voting power to an expert, without sending his/her coins to them directly.

 ### Committee

+A (*partially*) randomly chosen "special" voter (for example someone who has deposited a large stake), which is in charge of tallying and executing the votes.

+The likelihood of being selected as a committee member is propotional to the amount of stake a particular voter has deposited, but all randomly chosen committee members, must also confirm their position on the committee with a special transaction.

-## Treasury
+### Treasury

 As mentioned, Cardano uses a treasury system to govern the evolution of the protocol.
 The treasury can be seen as a fund for collective decision making purposes.

 ### Funding